RolandoDrRobot/MonsterCapital-FrontEnd/Readme.md

 ## 🪙 What is this
-- This is the front end of the coin CORA
+- This is the front end of the coin Orb
-- [Here](https://github.com/RolandoDrRobot/CoraToken-BackEnd) is the backend of the project
 - [Here](https://github.com/RolandoDrRobot/CoraToken-Contracts) are the smart contracts for this project

 ## ⚡️ Features
-- Login (Using a web2 backend (node + firebase)
 - Mint NFTs
-- Stake CORAS
+- Stake ORBS
-- Send CORAS to other wallet
+- Send ORBS to other wallet
-- Receive CORAS
+- Receive ORBS

 ## ⚙️ How to install